RodrigoCastroMoura/Tracker/replit.md

 - **Vehicle Blocking/Unblocking**: Notifies when blocking commands are confirmed.
 - **Low Battery Alert**: Notifies when battery drops below 10V (critical) or 12V (warning).

-**Token Resolution**: FCM tokens are fetched from the `vehicles` collection using the `token_fcm` field.
+**Token Resolution**: FCM tokens are fetched from the `customers` collection using the `fcm_token` field.
+The system looks up the customer associated with the vehicle via `customer_id` reference.
 If no token is found, falls back to topic-based notification.

 Configuration:
 - `PUSH_NOTIFICATIONS_ENABLED`: Set to `true` to enable notifications (default: false).